Worcester City Historic Environment Record

 See the links below for further information and contact details.

 Houses in Newport Street in the 1930s, before demolition.
 This area was excavated in 2005 and produced a detailed picture of life and industry in medieval and early post-medieval Worcester.

-Archaeological research, and recent archaeological work in the Worcester
+Archaeological research, and recent archaeological work in Worcester

 An Archaeological resource assessment and research framework for the city has been drawn up and can be accessed here, along with short summary reports on recent archaeological work.

-For information and advice on archaeological sites and monuments outside the City boundary contact the Worcestershire Historic Environment and Archaeology Service.
+For information and advice on archaeological sites and monuments outside the City boundary contact the Worcestershire Archive and Archaeology Service.